Boris Johnson, Rishi Sunak lead race to be UK's next prime minister | Politics

 - United Kingdom

-Boris Johnson and his former finance minister Rishi Sunak were leading the potential contenders to replace British Prime Minister Liz Truss on Friday, with candidates canvassing support to become Conservative Party leader in a fast-tracked contest.
-After Truss quit on Thursday, ending her six weeks in power, those who want to replace her were trying to find the 100 votes from Conservative lawmakers needed to run in a contest which the party hopes will reset its ailing fortunes.
+Boris Johnson and his former finance minister Rishi Sunak were leading potential contenders to replace British Prime Minister Liz Truss on Friday, with candidates canvassing support to become Conservative Party leader in a fast-tracked contest.
+Truss quit on Thursday after six weeks in power.
+Those who want to replace her must secure 100 votes from Conservative lawmakers by Monday to run in a contest which the party hopes will reset its ailing fortunes.

-With the Conservatives all but facing a wipe out in the next national election, according to opinion polls, the race is on to become the fifth British premier in six years.
-The winner will be announced on either Monday or Friday next week.
+With opinion polls suggesting the Conservatives would be all but wiped out if a national election were held now, the race is on to become the fifth British premier in six years.
+The winner will be announced on Monday or next Friday.

-TRUSS QUITS Truss quit following the shortest, most chaotic tenure of any British prime minister after her economic programme shattered the country's reputation for financial stability and left many people poorer.
+Third-placed is Penny Mordaunt, a former defence minister popular with party members who came third last time.
+None have formally declared their candidacy.
+TRUSS QUITS

-Truss said she could no longer carry out her programme after her economic plan roiled markets, forcing a U-turn under a new finance minister after she sacked her closest political ally.
-The sight on Thursday of yet another unpopular prime minister making a resignation speech in Downing Street - and the start of a new leadership race - underscores how volatile British politics has become since the 2016 Brexit vote.
+Britain's shortest-lived prime minister, Truss quit after her economic plans were rejected by investors, hitting the pound and pushing up borrowing costs, forcing a U-turn under a new finance minister after she sacked her closest political ally.
+The sight on Thursday of yet another unpopular prime minister making a resignation speech in Downing Street - and the start of a new leadership race - underscored how volatile British politics has become since the 2016 Brexit vote.

+The Conservative Party has a big majority in parliament and need not call a nationwide election for another two years, but opposition parties, some newspapers and even a few of its own lawmakers have said voters should now be given a say.
+"The Tories (Conservatives) cannot respond to their latest shambles by yet again simply clicking their fingers and shuffling the people at the top without the consent of the British people," Labour Party leader Keir Starmer said.

+"They do not have a mandate to put the country through yet another experiment."
+Some Conservative lawmakers have urged colleagues to coalesce around one candidate to minimise the bruising.
-Some Conservative lawmakers hope the race to replace her will be quick and simple, urging the hopefuls to coalesce around one candidate to reduce the pain of another bruising contest.
-Sunak, proven right in his warnings that Truss's fiscal plan threatened the economy, remains deeply unpopular with some party members after he helped to trigger the summer rebellion against Johnson.

-Mordaunt is seen as a fresh pair of hands largely untainted by earlier administrations.
-But she is also untested and, so far, she is lagging Sunak and Johnson in getting backers.
-The next leader faces a difficult economic situation, inheriting an economy heading for recession, inflation topping 10%, rising interest rates, labour shortages, and a cost-of-living squeeze.
+Sunak, who had warned that Truss's fiscal plan threatened the economy, remains unpopular with some party members after he helped to trigger the rebellion against Johnson.
+Mordaunt is seen as a fresh face, largely untainted by earlier administrations.
+But she is also untested and is so far lagging Sunak and Johnson in finding backers.

+After being sent by Truss on Monday to defend the government in parliament, she was praised by some of her colleagues as showing the necessary mettle to be a strong prime minister.
+The next leader will inherit an economy heading for recession, with rising interest rates and inflation over 10% leaving millions facing a cost-of-living squeeze.

-Data published on Friday showed British shoppers reined in their spending sharply and put their confidence levels close to record lows while worse-than-expected public borrowing figures underscored the economic challenges ahead.
-Whoever takes over the party also has a mountain to climb to try to restore or renew the reputation of the Conservative Party, which holds a big majority in parliament and need not call a nationwide election for another two years.
+Surveys on Friday showed British shoppers reined in their spending sharply and put their confidence levels near record lows, while worse-than-expected public borrowing figures underscored the economic challenges ahead.
+Truss's spokeswoman said work was continuing on a fiscal plan due to be set out on Oct.
+31 but that it would be for her successor to decide whether to proceed with it.

+Whoever takes over also has a mountain to climb to restore the party's own reputation.
 "Whether or not a change of leader is going to be sufficient to make the Conservatives actually electorally credible is certainly highly debatable," political scientist John Curtice told LBC.
-"The problem for the Conservatives is that the brand of them as a party that can mind the economy ... has now been very, very badly tarnished, and it may be very difficult to recover within the space of two years."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)